Meet Our Team

 Co-Founder, Therapist & Life Coach

-Currently Accepting Self Pay Clients Only
+Currently Accepting Clients

 “At the intersection where your gifts, talents, and abilities meet a human need; therein you will discover your purpose.”